Experienced Faculty With Diverse Backgrounds

 Biography

-Dr. Alan Melnick has a secondary faculty appointment in the OHSU-PSU School of Public Health as an Associate Professor in the graduate Health Management & Policy and the Health Systems & Policy programs.
+Dr. Alan Melnick has a community based faculty appointment in the OHSU-PSU School of Public Health as an Associate Professor in the graduate Health Management & Policy and the Health Systems & Policy programs.
 In this role, his work includes mentoring students and collaborating on research with primary faculty.

 ¹ CEPH Primary Instructional Faculty